rmgibbo/wetfe/src/main/resources/static/docs/glossary.md

 feats of perception & logic, `Ғ:INT`
 : A character’s attempt to win a contest, or overcome a challenge using their perception and logic.
-: For example, a character may to eavesdrop on a conversation that is rich in jargon, or even held in a foreign tongue that the character has but studied academically.
-The character would roll an INT check, while the GM would roll a state check against a set challenge score.
+: For example, a character may attempt to eavesdrop on a conversation that is rich in jargon, or even held in a foreign tongue that the character has but studied academically.
+The character would roll an INT check, while the GM would make a circumstance roll.
 Overrolls result in `ℜ` = 0.
 The character wins the challenge if and only if their result is higher than their opponent’s.
 : _TODO: Give one example of an Ғ:INT contest._

 feats of charisma & courage, `Ғ:WIL`